MaleehaQazi/GACD_CourseProject/README.md

 - Merges the training and test sets into a single dataset.
 - Extracts the features that are related to the mean and standard deviation for each measurement.
 The original data contains 561 features with time and frequency domain variables, 79 of these are either mean or standard deviation related features.
 - Gives descriptive activity names to the activities in the data set.
 There are a total of six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 - Gives descriptive variable names to all the columns of the data set.
+The descriptive names are taken as-is from the features.txt file provided with the dataset.
 - Creates a tidy dataset with the average of each variable, for each activity and each subject.
 - Writes the tidy dataset to a file named 'TidyDataSet.txt' in the working directory.